 The activities of GEOSS-EVOLVE for 2017-19 are articulated in six work packages summarized below.
 Close collaboration with the GEO Secretariat and the Foundational tasks addressing data sharing, GCI operations and user requirements will be ensured through regular meetings and continuation of past collaborative working practices.
+This collaboration will also identify more clearly in 2017 which activities of GEOSS-EVOLVE are best addressed in the context of operations and may therefore be moved to one of the relevant Foundational Tasks, and which should stay in the Initiative being more focused towards development and evolution.

-- WP 1: GEOSS Architecture and Evolution (Lead: US-USGS/Italy-CNR): - Advance and evolve GEOSS architecture based on technology watch and user requirements by selected Flagships and Initiatives; - Develop and Maintain the "Evolution of GCI functionalities and Architecture" document and service framework; and - o Research, report on emerging technologies that facilitate use of Earth observation resources. - WP2: Functionality Testing (lead China-RADI): - Test functionalities of the GCI, the GEOSS data providers and the GEOSS community portals needed to support the requirements expressed by the users through the dedicated foundational tasks.
+- WP 1: GEOSS Architecture and Evolution (Lead: US-USGS/Italy-CNR): - Advance and evolve GEOSS architecture based on technology watch and user requirements by selected Flagships and Initiatives; - Develop and Maintain the "Evolution of GCI functionalities and Architecture" document and service framework; and - Research, report on emerging technologies that facilitate use of Earth observation resources. - WP2: Functionality Testing (lead China-RADI):

+Test functionalities of the GCI, the GEOSS data providers and the GEOSS community portals needed to support the requirements expressed by the users through the dedicated foundational tasks.
 The needs of different categories of users (decision-makers, researchers and practitioners addressing the Societal Benefit Areas at national and regional levels, the general public) will be considered.
 Therefore this work package will consider usability by different user categories as a key dimension.

-- WP3: Data Management Principles (Lead: ESIP, CODATA): - o Demonstrate implementation of DMP with selected Initiatives and Flagships; - o Revise implementation guidelines based on lesson learned; and - Develop and evolve training material. - WP 4: Standards Interoperability Forum (lead IEEE): - o Organise yearly interoperability workshops; - O Develop and evolve training material and best practice guidelines; and - o Support selected GEO Initiatives and Flagship in extending their interoperability arrangement. - WP 5: Demonstrations Projects (Lead OGC): - Implement demonstration projects with selected GEO Initiatives and Flagships that advance the functionalities of the GCI and GEOSS and address user needs. - WP 6: Community Portals (Lead NOAA) - Develop community portals catalogue; - o Develop training material and guidance for community portals to benefit from interoperability arrangements with GCI; - o Develop recommendations based on lessons learned.
+- WP3: Data Management Principles (Lead: ESIP, CODATA): - o Demonstrate implementation of DMP with selected Initiatives and Flagships; - o Revise implementation guidelines based on lesson learned; and - Develop and evolve training material. - WP 4: Standards Interoperability Forum (lead IEEE): - Organise yearly interoperability workshops; - Develop and evolve training material and best practice guidelines; and - Support selected GEO Initiatives and Flagship in extending their interoperability arrangement. - WP 5: Demonstrations Projects (Lead OGC): Implement demonstration projects with selected GEO Initiatives and Flagships that advance the functionalities of the GCI and GEOSS and address user needs. - WP 6: Community Portals (Lead NOAA) - Develop community portals catalogue; - Develop training material and guidance for community portals to benefit from interoperability arrangements with GCI; - Develop recommendations based on lessons learned.